Medical Malpractice Attorneys in Memphis, TN

 What is the statute of limitations for medical malpractice in Tennessee?

 In the state of Tennessee, you must file your medical malpractice lawsuit no later than ONE YEAR after the malpractice was discovered.
 There is also an overarching law that states that medical malpractice lawsuits cannot be filed later than three years after the malpractice occurred.
 The reason for these two laws is that malpractice is not always discovered immediately.
-However, the three-year limit can be eliminated if any of the following happen:
+However, the three-year limit can be eliminated if any of the following happens:

 - The defendant, or in this case your doctor or hospital, is fraudulently concealing the malpractice